THE ULTIMATE GUIDE TO MICRODOSING

 As Erica Avey writes in Why I quit microdosing LSD, “Microdosing became my band-aid treatment for not only low moods but also any time I craved a lift.
 If I felt a little sad, I’d microdose.
 If I had something to write, I’d microdose.
 If I was going on a hike, I’d microdose.
 As soon as my supply was dwindling, I’d get more.”

 She later stopped microdosing – “In the summer of 2019, after two years of dosing, my final few microdoses shot me into extreme anxiety and unease.
 I haven’t microdosed since.
 It could be that I needed to lower my usual 15 microgram dose, as Korb said many people do over time, but I’m glad I moved on and now have a better understanding of my relationship to microdosing.”

 Some of the possible negative effects of microdosing our listed below – again, microdosing different substances will affect different people in different ways – but remember, the point of microdosing is to minimize the negative effects and maximize the positive effects of ingesting psychedelics – if using Microdose Pro psilocybin truffles responsibly, and if you are sound in mind and body, we believe you should only experience the latter.

 Although we have discussed the broader culture of microdosing in this article, at Microdose Pro we specifically advocate only the responsible use of psilocybin-containing truffles for microdosing, where it is within the law.

 This is a good Wikipedia overview on psychedelics and their legal status in the Netherlands.
-Should you need further help clarifying legal status, reach out to us for advice, or contact your local authority.
+Should you need further help clarifying legal status, have a look at our legal page here, or reach out to us for advice.